Your collaborators will fast-acquire essential behaviors to prevail during a major disruption.

 Goal of the program

-The program is designed to prepare your team to lead through a cyber attack: your collaborators will experience the full scope of a true cyber crisis and learn from their own decisions.
+The program is designed to prepare your team to become a base of psychological safety for their team and stakeholders: your collaborators will experience the full scope of a true cyber crisis and learn from their own decisions.
 They will benchmark themselves against their peers and the real-life protagonist of the true case, Yves Bigot, CEO of TV5 Monde, one of the world's largest news networks.

 The program is in English.